cdot65/pan-os-upgrade/README.md

 ### Installation

-The pan_os_upgrade library is available on PyPI and can be installed within a Python virtual environment.
+The `pan-os-upgrade` library is available on PyPI and can be installed within a Python virtual environment.
 A virtual environment is a self-contained directory that contains a Python installation for a particular version of Python, plus a number of additional packages.

 #### Using `python3 -m venv` (Recommended for Beginners)